A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Model development and simulations

 The lipid bilayer is modeled as a thin elastic shell using the Helfrich energy \cite{helfrich1973elastic} based on the assumption that the thickness of the bilayer is negligible compared to its radius of curvature \cite{kishimoto2011determinants,morlot2012membrane}.
 The Helfrich energy density is defined as

 where $\kappa$ is the bending rigidity, H is the mean curvature, K is the Gaussian curvature and $\kappa_G$ is the Gaussian rigidity.
-Furthermore, we assume that the membrane is incompressible (constant membrane area) \cite{evans1979mechanics}--a constraint that is implemented using a Lagrange multiplier field.
+Furthermore, we assume that the membrane is incompressible (\textit{i.e} the membrane area is constant ) \cite{evans1979mechanics}--a constraint that is implemented using a Lagrange multiplier field.
+Thus, while the Helfrich energy is defined entirely in terms of the geometry of the surface, the Lagrange multiplier, often interpreted as membrane tension \cite{rangamani2014protein,steigmann1999fluid}, is an important parameter that determines the minimum energy configuration.
 We ignore any fluid \cite{rangamani2013interaction, arroyo2009relaxation} and friction \cite{simunovic2017friction, quemeneur2014shape, rahimi2012shape} properties of the bilayer, guided by the dominance of unstable and stable equilibrium states over relaxation/rate processes.
+The augmented Helfrich Hamiltonian that is being minimized on the surface $\Omega$, including the Lagrange multiplier $\lambda$ is given as \cite{steigmann1999fluid, agrawal2009modeling, rangamani2013interaction}